EvertonTomalok/EvertonTomalok/README.md

 - 👨‍💻 Sênior Software Engineer @ <a href="https://meliuz.com.br/">Méliuz</a>
 - 📜 Software Engineering MBA from <a href="https://www.anhanguera.com.br/">Anhanguera</a>
 - 👨🏻‍🎓 Technologist. in Program Developer from <a href="https://www.ifsp.edu.br/">IFSP</a>
+- I love to spend time with my family :family: and friends
+- Addicted in learning new tecnologies :computer_mouse:
+- I really love my job, creating new things using tecnology :minidisc:.
+- I'm trying to improve my entrepeneur skills :office:.

 ## :adult: About Me